COSIMA/cosima-recipes/paper/paper.md

 from first contact with the data ecosystem to adaptation of full workflows for their own science questions.

 Within this structure, the tutorials leverage and demonstrate open source tools for scientific analysis of large data.
 This includes examples of loading model output through Intake-based catalogues [@intake], using xarray [@hoyer2017xarray] and Dask [@rocklin2015dask; @dask] to process very large multi-dimensional datasets in parallel.
 The recipe collection includes a Lagrangian particle-tracking workflow built with Parcels [@Delandmeter-vanSebille-2019], as well as analyses that use xgcm [@xgcm] to handle variables defined on staggered finite-volume grids, and xESMF [@xesmf] for regridding model output.
-Figures are generated using matplotlib[@hunter...] and incorporating Cartopy [@cartopy] for map-based visualisation.
+Figures are generated using matplotlib [@Hunter2007matplotlib] incorporating Cartopy [@cartopy] for map-based visualisation.

 The Cookbook grew from a practical need inside the COSIMA community: the tools used to analyse modern ocean model output are powerful, but the gap between